encukou/snake-workshop/lessons/fast-track/pyglet/index.md

     label.y = y
 ```

-Translation: When the mouse is clicked, the x and y coordinates of the cursor are assigned to the x and y properties of the label.

-"Animace" in English means "animation".
+## Animation

-"A slightly different type of event is the ticking of a clock: something that occurs regularly."
+A slightly different type of event is the ticking of a clock: something that occurs regularly.

 This is how animations are created, when something on the screen changes and is redrawn very often - for example, 60 times per second.